pygame-community/pygame-geometry/docs/circle.rst

         (Virtual attribute)
         It's calculated using the `area=pi*r*r` formula.
 It can be reassigned.
-        If reassigned it will resize the circle radius to produce a circle with matching area.
+        If reassigned the circle radius will be changed to produce a circle with matching area.
 The circle will not be moved from its original position.

     .. attribute:: circumference